 }

+if (!exceptionOccured)

+errorMessage.Text = $"SaveStock_Click completed";

 }

-/// <summary>

-/// Async method to save data through API

-/// </summary>

-private async void SaveDataAsyncVoid()

-{

-using (HttpClient client = new HttpClient())

-{

-Stock data = new Stock()

-{

-Id = Convert.ToInt32(setID.Text),

-StockName = setStockName.Text,

-Price = Convert.ToDouble(setStockPrice.Text),

-TradeDate = DateTime.Today.Date.AddDays(-1),

-Volume = Convert.ToInt32(setStockVolume.Text)

-};

-var myContent = JsonConvert.SerializeObject(data);

-var buffer = System.Text.Encoding.UTF8.GetBytes(myContent);

-var byteContent = new ByteArrayContent(buffer);

-byteContent.Headers.ContentType = new MediaTypeHeaderValue("application/json");

-var response = await client.PostAsync("https://localhost:44394/api/stocks", byteContent);

-if (response.StatusCode == HttpStatusCode.InternalServerError)

-{

-string error = await response.Content.ReadAsStringAsync();

-throw new Exception(error);

-}

-errorMessage.BeginInvoke((MethodInvoker)delegate () {

-errorMessage.Text = "Data saved successfully";

-});

-}

-}

-Once you click save if there is an exception from API you can see that app crashes and that’s because an exception is raised on the SynchronizationContext of the UI thread.
-So to handle this either we need build custom SynchronizationContext or easier change method signature to private async Task SaveDataAsyncVoid() and add await in the button click while calling SaveDataAsyncVoid and it’s signature to private async void SaveStock_Click(object sender, EventArgs e).
+Once you click save if there is an exception in method SaveDataAsyncVoid() you can see that app crashes and that’s because an exception is raised on the SynchronizationContext of the UI thread and which won’t be present since UI thread has finished it job.
+Since method return type is async void we cannot await on it either.
+So to handle this either we need build custom SynchronizationContext or easier is to change method signature to private async Task SaveDataAsyncVoid() and add await in the button click while calling SaveDataAsyncVoid and its signature to private async void SaveStock_Click(object sender, EventArgs e).
+This way by the time exception thrown we still have UI thread with SynchronizationContext and gets propagated to the caller.

-Only exception to this would be event handlers as event handler are never called explicitly i.e. caller of event handler is not directly interested on the response.
-[Todo – Add more reasoning why async void is ok for event handler]
+Only exception to have async void would be event handlers as event handler are never called explicitly i.e. caller of event handler is not directly interested on the response.

 Cancellation